amuerta/c-at/README.md

     - support for more platforms: Windows, Android
     - make language utilize 64 bit data registers on 64bit platforms, or operate on two 32bit registers
     - make runtime library for the VM: print functions, OS interactions, Etc.
++   Fututre goals:
+    - concurent execution of code
+    - easy build-in way of creating threads and running pices of the program on them.

 ## TOOLSET